matheushent/matheushent/README.md

 I am an Electronic Engineering student at UFSC based in Florianópolis - :brazil:.

-- 🔭 I'm currently working full-time as a Principal Engineer at [Omnivector Solutions](https://omnivector.solutions) and also part-time as a Devops Engineer at [Jigstack](https://jigstack.org);
+- 🔭 I'm currently working full-time as a Principal Engineer at [Omnivector Solutions](https://omnivector.solutions);
 - :school: I have academic experience as computer vision researcher at [LAR](https://robotica.ufsc.br/en/) and Machine Learning Engineer at [LabMat](https://labmat.ufsc.br/);
-- 🌱 I'm currently divint into the cloud engineering world;
+- 🌱 I'm currently diving into the cloud engineering world and working on HPC initiatives;
-- :zany_face: Fun fact: I am a massive battlefield 5 player on PS4.
+- :zany_face: Fun fact: I am a massive battlefield 5 player on PS4, Brawl Stars player and Clash of Clans fan.
 Let's make a team :wink:;

 ---